JKurzer/Bristlecone/README.md

 * Bristlecone uses UDP over IPv4.
 A successor protocol will use either UDP over IPv6 or a raw IPv6 packet.
 * Each Bristlecone datagram schema uses a unique port.
 * Bristlecone datagram schemas are statically sized.
 As a result, Bristlecone is recommended only for small schemas.
 * The recommended Bristlecone datagram sizes are 8, 16, 24, and 32 bytes.
+A special provision is made for 128b datagrams called "flats."
-* Each complete Bristlecone packet contains only one datagram schema, **but** unusually contains multiple datagrams.
+* Each complete Bristlecone packet contains only one datagram schema, **but** unusually contains multiple datagrams, with the exception of "flats."
 * Each packet contains the current datagram and the previous two.
 * In other words, a Bristlecone packet is the current datagram, the previously transmitted datagram of that type, and the one before that.
 * This is commonly called windowing, though that term is overloaded, so it could be said that a bristlecone packet has a window of three.